How Pancreatic Enzyme Insufficiency Affects Digestion in Type 3c Diabetes?

 Production slows, digestion becomes inefficient, and your body misses out on the vital nutrients it needs.

-It is like running a restaurant during a staff shortage: orders (nutrients) pile up, dishes (digestion) take forever, and customers (your body) leave unsatisfied.
+It is quite similar to running a restaurant during a staff shortage: orders (nutrients) pile up, dishes (digestion) take forever, and customers (your body) leave unsatisfied.

 A struggling pancreas means your digestive system is constantly playing catch-up, leading to issues like bloating, malnutrition, and fatigue.